 - Once each loaf has been browned, transfer to the slow cooker.

-- Top the meatloaves with tomato soup.
+- Top the meatloaves with tomato soup and water.

-- Cook on slow for 8 hours.
+- Cook on LOW for 8-10 hours.

 - Once done cooking, remove the meatloafs from slow cooker, and slice into pieces.
 Top each slice with the tomato soup.

 - Enjoy warm with a side of mashed potatoes (or rice) and your favorite veggies!

 To make this recipe in the Instant Pot: Use the Saute setting to sear all the edges of the meatloaf before pouring in the tomato soup.
 Seal and click the 'High Pressure' button.
 Cook for 8 minutes, then manually depressurize.

 Make Ahead Tip: The meatloaf(s) can be formed the night before and stored in the fridge.
 Sear them in the morning before throwing them in the slow cooker to cook all day!
 You can also sear the meatloaf straight out of the freezer, too, though it'll take longer to sear that way.

 Amount Per Serving: Calories: 407Total Fat: 25gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 167mgSodium: 434mgCarbohydrates: 13gFiber: 1gSugar: 4gProtein: 32g